 - C. The purposes of the Committee are: - 1.
 To promulgate regulations, promote accountability to policies, and provide legislative oversight on matters involving health, social service, education, general governmental services and human services. - 2.
 To oversee the education initiatives of the Navajo Nation by promoting academic excellence and culturally relevant education. - 3.
-To oversee Navajo Nation efforts in implementing and ensuring compliance with employment and labor laws and policies of the Navajo Nation and laws relating to veteran services. - 4.
+To oversee Navajo Nation efforts in implementing and ensuring compliance with labor laws and policies of the Navajo Nation and laws relating to veteran services. - 4.
 To oversee Navajo Nation policies and priorities to optimize the delivery of social services and health services to the Navajo people consistent with the traditional practices and customs of the Navajo People.

 - A. The Committee shall have authority and such powers necessary and proper to carry out the purposes set forth above. - B. The Committee shall have the following enumerated powers: - 1.
-To establish Navajo Nation policy, promulgate rules and regulations governing health, social services, education, human services including employee housing and general government services of the Navajo Nation and its tribal organizations, entities, and enterprises. - 2.
+To establish Navajo Nation policy, promulgate rules and regulations governing health, social services, education, human services and general government services of the Navajo Nation and its tribal organizations, entities, and enterprises. - 2.
 To ensure compliance and implementation of laws and policies of the Navajo Nation relating to health, social services, education, general government services and human services. - 3.
 To recommend to the Navajo Nation Council legislation for the creation of colleges, or other entities of the Navajo Nation and to recommend the amendment or rescission of such legislation. - 4.
 To grant final approval for: - a.
 Any programs offered on the Navajo Nation by off-Navajo Nation post-secondary institutions or any "nonresident" or home study post-secondary programs for which student recruitment activities are conducted on the Navajo Nation.

-- sanction and authorize Approve, application, reapplications, reauthorization amendments for Indian Education Assistance Determination and contracts and grants under Tribally Controlled Schools Act for operation of education programs, approval authorizations denial of orconstitute reauthorizations shall approval or denial by the Navajo Nation the Tribal Governing Body. - 5.
-To delegate responsibilities and authorities as appropriate to the Divisions, Chapters and appropriate entities for efficiency and streamlining of government processes provided that the Committee first approves rules and regulations governing such delegations and rescission of such delegations. - 6.
-To review and recommend: - a.
-Legislation relating to social services, health, environmental health, education, veterans and veterans services, employment and labor. - b.
-Navajo Nation agreements and contracts negotiated with federal, state, regional, and tribal governments, private and Navajo Nation health and social service authorities, including environmental health, veterans services or education services subject to applicable laws of the Navajo Nation. - c.
-A Committee budget each fiscal year. - Applications and reauthorizations by its Programs Divisions and under legislative oversight for Indian Self-Education Assistance and Determination and grants, except Act contracts Tribally the those contracts under identified Schools Act Controlled Section 4(b) above. - e.
+- b.
+Approve, sanction and authorize application, reapplications, reauthorization and amendments for Indian Self-Determination and Education Assistance Act contracts and grants under the Tribally Controlled Schools Act for the operation of education programs, approval or denial of authorizations and reauthorizations shall constitute approval or denial by the Navajo Nation the Tribal Governing Body.

+- 5. To delegate responsibilities and authorities as appropriate to the Divisions, Chapters and appropriate entities for efficiency and streamlining of government processes provided that the Committee first approves rules and regulations governing such delegations and rescission of such delegations.

+- 6. To review and recommend:

+- a.
+Legislation relating to social services, health, environmental health, education, veterans and veterans services, employment and labor.

+- b.
+Navajo Nation agreements and contracts negotiated with federal, state, regional, and tribal governments, private and Navajo Nation health and social service authorities, including environmental health, veterans services or education services subject to applicable laws of the Navajo Nation.

+- c.
+A Committee budget each fiscal year.

+- d.
+Applications and reauthorizations by

+Divisions and Programs under its

+legislative oversight for Indian SelfDetermination and Education Assistance

+Act contracts and grants, except for

+those contracts under the Tribally

+Controlled Schools Act identified in

+Section 4(b) above.

+- e.
 The authorization and designation of a for-profit or non-profit health or social services organization as a tribal organization for purpose of contracting or compacting under the Indian Self-Determination and Education Assistance Act.